Michio Kaku: Radio

 Kaku is the host of the weekly one-hour radio program Exploration, produced by the Pacifica Foundation's WBAI in New York.
 Exploration is syndicated to community and independent radio stations and makes previous broadcasts available on the program's website.
 Kaku defines the show as dealing with the general topics of science, war, peace, and the environment.

 In April 2006, Kaku began broadcasting Science Fantastic on 90 commercial radio stations in the United States.
-It is syndicated by Talk Radio Network and now reaches 130 radio stations and America's Talk on XM and remains the only nationally syndicated science radio program.
-Featured guests include Nobel laureates and top researchers in the fields of string theory, time travel, black holes, gene therapy, aging, space travel, artificial intelligence, and SETI.
+It is syndicated by Talk Radio Network and now reaches 130 radio stations and America's Talk on XM and was the only nationally syndicated science radio program.
 When Kaku is busy filming for television, Science Fantastic goes on hiatus, sometimes for several months.

-Kaku is also a frequent guest on many programs, where he is outspoken in all areas and issues he considers of importance, such as the program Coast to Coast AM where, on November 30, 2007, he reaffirmed his belief that the existence of extraterrestrial life is a certainty.
-During the debut of Art Bell's new radio show Dark Matter on September 16, 2013, Bell referred to Kaku as "the next Carl Sagan", referring to Kaku's similar ability to explain complex science so anyone can understand it.
+Kaku is also a frequent guest on many programs.
+As a guest on the program Coast to Coast AM on November 30, 2007, he reaffirmed his belief that the existence of extraterrestrial life is a certainty.

-Kaku has appeared on many mainstream talk shows, discussing popular fiction such as Back to the Future, Lost, and the theories behind the time travel these and other fictional entertainment focus on.

-On 25 July 2021 Kaku was a guest on BBC Radio 3's Private Passions.